MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 1. Rerun the same command a few times, waiting for a bit more than 5 seconds between each invocation (to eliminate the possibility of DNS caching) and verify that the output in each case references the DNS name of the web app in the West Europe Azure region.

 > **Note:** While this example might seem a bit simplistic, the primary objective of the exercise was to illustrate the process of implementing Azure Chaos Studio-based testing and its primary components.
 You would use the equivalent approach if an Azure App Service web app was a part of more complex environment, where the impact of its failure might be much more challenging to predict.

+### Exercise 3: Remove the resources used in the labs

+In this exercise, you will remove the resources used in the labs.

+1. In the web browser tab displaying the Azure portal, in the search text box at the top of the page, enter **Resource groups** and, in the list of results, select **Resource groups**.
+1. On the **Resource groups** page, in the list of resource groups, select the resource group you created in the current lab.
+1. On the resource group page, select **Delete resource group**.
+1. In the **Enter resource group name to confirm deletion** text box, enter the name of the resource group you are about to delete, and then select **Delete**.

+   > **Note:** Wait for the resource group to be deleted.
+This should take less than a minute.

+1. Repeat the previous step for the resource group you created in the previous labs of this course.

+    > **Note:** Deleting the resource group will remove all resources associated with it, including the Traffic Manager profile and the Azure Chaos Studio environment.

+    > **Note:** There is no need to delete the GitHub account and the repositories you created in the previous labs of this course.
+You can continue using them as a portfolio of your work.